CONSTITUTIONAL LAW

 Brief History of Constitutional Law in the Philippines

-1987 Constitution: Following the People Power Revolution in 1986, the current 1987 Constitution was ratified.
-This document restored democratic governance, reaffirmed human rights, and established mechanisms for checks and balances among branches of government (Hoffman, 1995).
-It remains the foundational legal document of the Philippines today.
+Following the 1986 People Power Revolution, the 1987 Constitution was adopted, restoring democratic governance, strengthening human rights, and reinforcing checks and balances—remaining the country’s foundational legal charter today.

 References